-- 27. The Cromwell full-size water-based turf owned by the Central Otago Sports Turf Trust is retained and sustained as the regional facility for hockey in the - 28.
-Immediate development of a half field artificial turf area in Queenstown to remedy current unmet demand or a new area at QEC, possibly a full-size field shared with football and other codes. - 29.
-Immediate adaption of existing artificial surfaced tennis courts at Anderson Park to enable hockey use for training and junior small-sided games mainly by Cromwell Hockey Club to move its use off the water based full-size field at Anderson Park. - 30.
-Develop a new half-field turf area at Molyneux Park in the short to medium term with potential shared use of the Netball Pavilion to provide changing and toilets facilities for hockey users.
-The part-size turf should be located so that a full-size field can be accommodated in the future. - 31.
-Renew the multi-use artificial carpet at the Omakau Recreation Reserve.
+- 28. The Cromwell full-size water-based turf owned by the Central Otago Sports Turf Trust is retained and sustained as the regional facility for hockey in the region - 29.
+Immediate development of a half field artificial turf area in Queenstown to remedy current unmet demand (options include Wakatipu High School courts carpet overlay7 or a new area at QEC possibly a full-size field shared with football or a dedicated part-size dedicated to hockey) - 30.
+Immediate adaption of existing artificial surfaced tennis courts at Anderson Park to enable hockey use for training and junior small-sided games mainly by Cromwell Hockey Club to move its use off the water based full-size field at Anderson Park - 31.
+Develop a new half-field turf area at Molyneux Park in the short to medium term with potential shared use of the Netball Pavilion to provide changing and toilets facilities for hockey users, part-size turf located so that a full-size field can be accommodated in the future - 32.
+Renew the multi-use artificial carpet at the Omakau Recreation Reserve in the medium term